alehro/AspNetCoreSpa/README.md

 ## Vocabulary

-+ Business project is essentially all the files we have.
++ Business project.
 For our purpose it closely maps to the Visual Studio solution
 + VS Project - Visual Studio project.
 + Clien/server API definition - clien/server contract.
 As I recollect contract stuff is well described in "Code Complete" book.
 ...